 Animals’ antics act as icebreakers, just as babies’ do.
 In contained societies such as recreational vehicle parks, shared interests can go a long way in forming spontaneous, long-lasting relationships that nurture the growth of the entire community.
-Simply put, dog parks make engagement quick, easy, and convenient.
-Not to mention, a whole new level of relaxed!
+Simply put, dog parks make engagement quick, easy and convenient.
+Not to mention, a whole new level of being relaxed.

-Dog parks in a recreational vehicle resort make for an amenity that combines relaxation with ample utility.
+Dog parks in an RV park makes for an amenity that combines relaxation with ample utility.
 As the number of off-leash areas varies, most cities and especially manufactured housing communities face a shortage of dog parks.
 General parks are beautiful spaces to spend time in, but it is in dog parks that interaction takes place, and interactions sustain communities.

 For a community of a specific demographic such as recreational vehicle parks, collective action is of critical importance.
 In essence, one must take care of another.
 If such co-dependent links are to be established, then a space to gather and discuss is also crucial.
 And dog parks provide exactly that.

-So far, I’ve discussed the interactive benefits of dog parks in manufactured housing communities.
+I’ve discussed the interactive benefits of dog parks in manufactured housing communities.
 However, there is another purpose that they serve, and for many, it takes precedence over integration and interaction.
-By this I mean, safety.
+By this, I mean safety.